 Mass spectrometry (MS) has become the method of choice for analysing protein mixtures (Aebersold & Mann, 2016; Altelaar, Munoz, & Heck, 2013), but sequencing polyclonal antibody (Ab) mixtures still poses one of the major remaining challenges (Peng, Pronker, & Snijder, 2021; Sen et al., 2017; Srzentić et al., 2020).
-Most protein analysis by MS is performed by peptide-centric proteomics, also called shotgun- or bottom-up- (BU) proteomics, where the presence and relative abundance of proteins is inferred from peptides resulting from protein digestion.
-This approach makes use of a protein sequence database to generate theoretical spectra used to identify the peptide precursors of the obtained fragmentation spectra (Aebersold & Mann, 2003).
-A sequence database is however not available for the full and wide repertoire of antibodies, as their sequences are the result of the recombination and mutation of several genes, which are encoded for by many different alleles in each person.
-One option to sequence antibodies by shotgun proteomics makes use of de novo sequence analysis, where peptide sequences are directly determined from the fragmentation spectra.
+Most protein analyses by MS are performed by peptide-centric proteomics, also called shotgun- or bottom-up- (BU) proteomics, where the presence and relative abundance of proteins is inferred from peptides obtained by digesting proteins with proteases.
+For the identification, this approach makes use of a protein sequence database to generate theoretical peptides from which the expected precursor mass and fragmentation spectrum is generated (Aebersold & Mann, 2003).
+A sequence database is however not available for the full repertoire of antibodies, as their sequences are the result of the recombination and mutation of several genes encoded for by many different alleles in each person.
+One option to sequence antibodies by shotgun proteomics uses de novo sequence analysis, where peptide sequences are directly determined from the fragmentation spectra.
 The resulting short peptide reads, typically 5-25 amino acid residues in length, are assembled into longer contigs or even full-length protein chain sequences (Guthals, Clauser, & Bandeira, 2012; Sen et al., 2017; Tran et al., 2016).
-De novo sequencing any protein is an impressive feat, but the successful application to large, multimeric targets like antibodies shows how far the field has matured in the previous decade.
 Another factor that makes read assembly for antibodies particularly difficult is that the sequence of both the light- and heavy chain of an antibody are made up of alternatingly conserved and hypervariable sequence domains (Alberts et al., 2002; Charles A Janeway, Travers, Walport, & Shlomchik, 2001).
-Collectively, the quality of software platforms for de novo sequence analysis of antibodies by MS is steadily increasing.
-Virtually all published platforms make use of homologous sequence templates (Castellana, Pham, Arnott, Lill, & Bafna, 2010; Schulte, Peng, & Snijder, 2022; Sen et al., 2017; Tran et al., 2016), mostly obtained by comparing the experimental data to an immunogenetic database such as the IMGT (M.-P. Lefranc & Lefranc, 2020; M. P. Lefranc, 2003).
+Collectively, the quality of software platforms for de novo sequence analysis of antibodies by MS is steadily increasing[REF?].
+Virtually all published platforms make use of homologous sequence templates (Castellana, Pham, Arnott, Lill, & Bafna, 2010; Schulte, Peng, & Snijder, 2022; Sen et al., 2017; Tran et al., 2016), obtained by comparing experimental data to an immunogenetic database such as the IMGT (M.-P. Lefranc & Lefranc, 2020; M. P. Lefranc, 2003).
 The commercially available antibody sequencing platform Supernovo for example takes BU data as an input and returns a full-length sequence, along with the determined germline template sequences.
 These established solutions in the field are typically limited to monoclonal analysis, although recently an effort to sequence polyclonal mixtures using only BU de novo peptides was reported, yielding intriguing results (Schulte et al., 2022).